Social-Evolution-and-Behavior/anTraX/docs/hpc.md

 1. Prepare the experimental directory/ies on a PC.
 2. Configure a tracking session for each experimental directory on the PC.
 3. Sync the experimental directories into the HPC environment.
 4. Run batch tracking on the HPC (see below).
 5. If you have a trained blob classifier, jump to step 7.
 Otherwise, sync tracking results back to the PC, and create a training set using the interactive interface.
 6. Sync again to the HPC, and train the classifier.
 7. Run  the `classify` and `solve` commands in batch mode on the HPC.
-8. Sync the results back to the PC.
+8. Sync the results back to your PC.

 It is recommended to use an incremental tool such as `rsync` to speed up data transfer.